hzeller/timg/README.md

     typically want this **ON** (default).
   * **`WITH_TURBOJPEG`** If enabled, uses this for faster jpeg file loading.
      You typically want this **ON** (default).
+  * **`WITH_POPPLER`** High-quality and faster PDF renderer.
+Needs poppler and cairo.
+    If not compiled-in, will fallback to GraphicsMagick, but that typically results in lower quality renderings.
+Currently **OFF** by default.
   * **`WITH_RSVG`** High-quality SVG renderer.
 Needs librsvg and cairo.
     If not compiled-in, will fallback to GraphicsMagick, but that typically results in lower quality renderings.
 Typically want this **ON** (default).